grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

           instance: primary
     ```

-    This `LogsInstance` will pick up `PodLogs` resources with the `instance: primary` label.
+    This `LogsInstance` picks up `PodLogs` resources with the `instance: primary` label.
 Be sure to set the Loki URL to the correct push endpoint.
 For Grafana Cloud, this will look similar to `logs-prod-us-central1.grafana.net/loki/api/v1/push`, however check the [Grafana Cloud Portal](https://grafana.com/profile/org) to confirm.

     Also note that this example uses the `agent: grafana-agent-logs` label, which associates this `LogsInstance` with the `GrafanaAgent` resource defined earlier.
 This means that it will inherit requests, limits, affinities and other properties defined in the `GrafanaAgent` custom resource.